1drturtle/avrae-ls/README.md

 ## Install (released package)

-- CLI/server via `uv tool` (preferred): `uv tool install avrae-ls` then `uv tool run avrae-ls --help` to see stdio/TCP options (same as `python -m avrae_ls`).
+- CLI/server via `uv tool` (preferred): `uv tool install avrae-ls` then `avrae-ls --help` to see stdio/TCP options (same as `python -m avrae_ls`).
 The VS Code extension uses this invocation by default.
 The draconic interpreter is vendored, so no Git deps are needed.

 ## VS Code extension (released)